LLNL/Surfactant/docs/configuration_files.md

 ## Settings Configuration File

 Surfactant settings can be changed using the `surfactant config` subcommand, or by hand editing the settings configuration file (this is not the same as the JSON file used to configure settings for a particular sample that is described later).
+See the [settings page](settings.md) for a list of available config settings to control functionality that comes with Surfactant.

 ### Command Line